lawrenceslng/Packer-Terraform_Example/README.md

 terraform validate
 terraform apply
 ```

+Enter `yes` during the apply step to confirm that the infrastructure should be created.

 These steps will first initialize the terraform directory and downloads the `aws` provider.
 Then it will format and valide your configuration to ensure they are valid.
 Finally it will create the infrastructure defined in the configuration in your AWS environment.